svmoskalyov/finances-planner/README.md

 Used routing.
 Responsive layout of the website has been completed.
 Inputs have been validated.
 Availability of messages for the user.
 A ready-made backend was used.
 Loader, save to localhost, clsx library and other various libraries are involved.

 ## 🛠 Technologies stack
-React, Redux, REST API, JavaScript, SASS/SCSS, HTML, Git/GitHub and librarys (axios, formik, yup e.t.c.)
+React, Redux, JavaScript, SASS/SCSS, HTML, Git/GitHub and librarys (axios, formik, yup e.t.c.)

 ---
 ### If cloned, it is necessary for the project to work